 Micronationalism

-Micronations have various definitions, but the term was first used in an article in The New York Times on March 28, 1976.
+Micronations have various definitions, but the term was first used in an article in The Lansing State Journal on March 11, 1973.
 The media has generally described micronations as countries that are not internationally recognized, often using titles like “Fake Country” or “Imaginary Nation.”
 This description is somewhat superficial, as it usually compares micronations to certain separatist regions like Transnistria.
 However, these regions have some form of control over their territory and partial recognition (for example, by Russia).
 French author Bruno Fuligni argues in his book Royaumes d’aventure: le premier atlas des micronations that many countries have their roots in micronationalism.
 Driven by a desire for autonomy, freedom, and under the influence of colonialism, many 18th- and 19th-century adventurers would fall under the term “micronationalism,” such as the short-lived Kingdom of Corsica (1736) or the various pirate republics.2

 Some micronations, like Hutt River and Sealand, consider themselves true sovereign states and avoid the term micronation.
 In rare cases, micronationalists are driven by a sense of superiority; driven by their ego, they lose touch with reality and genuinely believe they are legitimate heads of state.